-Directors are encouraged, and are given the opportunity (where practicable), to broaden their knowledge of the Group's business by visiting offices in different locations and to remain abreast of developments impacting the business.
-During the Reporting Period, the Board visited the Group's offices in the Saudi Arabia and a project site in Saudi Arabia.
-The Managing Director endeavours to travel to the Middle East every 2 months where practicable.
+Directors are encouraged, and are given the opportunity (where practicable), to broaden their knowledge of the Consolidated Entity's business by visiting the locations where it conducts operations and to remain abreast of developments impacting the business.

 2.10.
 Meetings of the Board